 c.
-1300, from Old French desputer (12c.) "dispute, fight over, contend for, discuss," from Latin disputare "weigh, examine, discuss, argue, explain," from dis- "separately" (see dis-) + putare "to count, consider," originally "to prune" (from PIE root *pau- (2) "to cut, strike, stamp").
+1300, "engage in argumentation or discussion," from Old French desputer (12c.) "dispute, fight over, contend for, discuss" and directly from Latin disputare "weigh, examine, discuss, argue, explain," from dis- "separately, apart" (see dis-) + putare "to count, consider," originally "to prune, make clean, clear up" (from PIE root *pau- (2) "to cut, strike, stamp").

 The Latin word was used in Vulgate in sense of "to argue, contend with words."
 In English, transitive sense of "argue against, attempt to disprove, deny" is from 1510s.
 Related: Disputable; disputed; disputing.